20 College Student Discounts & Freebies That’ll Save You LOADS of Money

 Even better, students enrolled in degree-granting universities and colleges can join Apple Music at a discounted monthly rate of $4.99 (regularly $9.99) for up to 48 months (4 years).

-4. Save up to $200 (and get free Beats headphones) at the Apple Store.
+4. Save up to $200 (and get free Airpods) at the Apple Store.

-Apple is currently offering free Beats wireless headphones and up to $200 off when you buy an eligible Mac or iPad with Apple Education Pricing for students.
+Typically around mid-summer to early September, Apple offers discounted rates on electronics plus free Airpods of $159 value when you buy an eligible Mac or iPad with Apple Education Pricing for students and teachers.
 Keep in mind that you must verify your student eligibility through UNiDAYS (a site that offers exclusive student discounts and verifies eligibility) in order to take advantage of this special pricing.

 5. Save money on AT&T phones and service plans.